timokau/hands-on-rl/02_mountain_car/README.md

     ```bash
     $ poetry shell
     ```
+   If you are using vscode, restart vscode instead (not `poetry shell` necessary).
+The poetry environment will then be available when choosing a kernel for the Jupyter notebook.

 6. Set PYTHONPATH and launch jupyter (jupyter-lab param may fix launch problems on some systems)
     ```bash